digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 Persistence using Oracle has the following dependencies:

 * Oracle Database 19c - requires version 19.11 or later
-* Oracle Text 19c - a plugin schema to oracle database
+* Oracle Text 19c - a plugin schema to Oracle database
 * Intel x86-64 architecture

 Installation and Setup of Oracle